ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_activity_ui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Activity domain uses the same publish-subscribe system as Procedure domain for both communication between
-FlaskWorker and ActivityServiceWorker and for the ActivityService to communicate with the ScriptExecutionServiceWorker.
+FastAPIWorker and ActivityServiceWorker and for the ActivityService to communicate with the ScriptExecutionServiceWorker.
 For a diagram illustrating the flow of in-process pypubsub messages, see the :ref:`Inter-process publish-subscribe section <architecture_backend_module_script_exec_ui_pubsub>`
 in the script execution API documentation.